bteeuwen170/carina/README.md

 An active Internet connection is also needed to download the necessary files.

-Issue this command to build the Elara toolchain:
+Issue this command to build the Elarix toolchain:

 	make toolchain

-## Building Elara
+## Building Elarix

-These applications are required to build the Elara kernel:
+These applications are required to build the Elarix kernel:
 * GNU make
-* Elara toolchain
+* Elarix toolchain
 * cdrkit (for genisoimage to build an ISO image)
 * GRUB (for grub-mkimage to build an ISO image)

-Issue this command to build the elara kernel:
+Issue this command to build the elarix kernel:

-	make elara
+	make elarix

 ## File system tree
-Elara does not adhere to the FHS standard, instead it uses this filesystem hierarchy layout:
+Elarix does not adhere to the FHS standard, instead it uses this filesystem hierarchy layout:

 	/                       Root